ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ### Serving individual resources

 In addition to serving files from resources, we can also specify individuals files we would like to make available by using the `resource` function.
-Optionally this takes a second argument which allows us to map a physical filename to a virtual one.
+Optionally this takes a second argument which allows us to map a physical filename to a virtual one:

 ```kotlin
 routing {